Sports Nutrition Guidelines to be an Elite Badminton Player

 Fruit and vegetables

 Fruit and vegetables are excellent sources of vitamins, minerals and antioxidants.
 Antioxidants help prevent free radical damage to your muscles from a workout, suppress muscle inflammation and can aid tissue repair and recovery.
 Foods like blueberry, kidney been and cranberry are rich in antioxidants.
-They are also good sources of carbohydrate and therefore make excellent pre and post training foods.
+They are also good sources of carbohydrate and therefore make excellent pre and post-training foods.
 Include a wide variety of fruit and vegetables (e.g. purple, orange, red and green coloured varieties) in your diet each day.
 Adding vegetables into cooking or fruit to your meals is also a great way to boost your fibre, vitamin and mineral intake.
-Try slicing a banana or pear onto breakfast cereal, adding dried fruit to salad or grated carrot and courgette into mince.
+Try slicing a banana or pear onto breakfast cereal, adding dried fruit to a salad or grated carrot and courgette into mince.

 Drinking fluid regularly before, during and after training is essential for good hydration.
 Water prevents injury during the event and keeps you hydrated.
 Lemon water, green tea, lime mint cooler are few ways of including fluids.
 Sports drinks not only assist with hydration but also provide extra carbohydrate for the working muscles.
 Level of dehydration is usually indicated by the color of the urine.
 A very pale colour denotes healthy hydration whereas dark urine indicates severe dehydration.